Pro Golf Tour: Tournament series in europe

 What is the Pro Golf Tour?

-The Pro Golf Tour founded in 1997 and run under the name EPD Tour until 2012 is taking place for the 22th time in 2018.
-Prize money of EUR 620,000 will be distributed to participating professionals between January and October at probably more than 21 tournaments in up to six countries.
-Besides PGA of Germany, or its parent company Professional Golf AG based in Munich, the Pro Golf Tour's other shareholder is Langer Sport Marketing GmbH.
+The Pro Golf Tour founded in 1997 and run under the name EPD Tour until 2012 is taking place for the 25th time in 2021.
+Prize money of ca. EUR 500,000 will be distributed to participating professionals between April 2021 and October 2021 at about 16 tournaments in up to six countries.
+Besides Langer Sport Marketing GmbH from Diedorf in Germany the PGA of Germany respectively the Professional Golf AG based in Munich is the Pro Golf Tour's other shareholder.

 The Pro Golf Tour is recognised by the European Tour as a gateway to the Challenge Tour and is therefore one of four official satellite tours.
 That means: anyone who occupies one of the top rankings in the Pro Golf Tour Order of Merit at the end of the season is authorised to play on the Challenge Tour the following year.
 The ranking list leaders are also exempt from level 1 of the Qualifying School and have therefore already overcome the first hurdle on their way to the premier league of golf, the European Tour.

 Last but not least, the steadily growing popularity of outstanding international players confirms that the Pro Golf Tour is becoming more attractive from year to year and is enjoying a superb reputation as a professional tour and suitable gateway to the Challenge Tour.
 The quality and size of the field of participants is continuously rising accordingly.
 There are up to 156 players in total who tee off at the Pro Golf Tour tournaments.
 Participants come from over 25 different nations.